-The 5 method considers the cost of producing imported goods and calculates their costs on this basis. cost.
-To determine the customs value of this method, information is needed on the production costs of the goods being valued, which can only be obtained outside of Russia.
+According to the method 5 considered the production costs of the imported goods and on this basis calculated the cost.
+To determine the customs value for this method requires information on the costs of production of goods being valued, which is available only outside Russia.

 Typically, the manufacturer of the goods being valued is outside the jurisdiction of the Russian Federation, and therefore the use of this method in practice is limited to cases in which the participants in the transaction are related persons and the manufacturer is ready to submit to customs authorities of the Russian Federation the necessary data on the costs of production.